rtomrud/tagtoname/README.md

 Returns an [`EventEmmiter`](https://nodejs.org/api/events.html#events_class_eventemitter) object with the following events:

-- `"rename"`, emitted when the new path is different from the old path, passing the new path (string) to the callback
+- `"success"`, emitted when the new path is different from the old path, passing the new path (string) to the callback
 - `"abort"`, emitted when the new path is the same as the old path, passing the old path (string) to the callback
 - `"error"`, emitted when a file cannot be renamed, passing the `Error` object to the callback
 - `"complete"`, emitted when all files have been processed